jpodwys/preact-journal/README.md

 ## UX Principles

-Journalize obviously mimics much of Google's [material design](https://material.io/).
+Journalize obviously mimics some of Google's [material design](https://material.io/).
+Specifically, I modeled the header, new entry button, and dialog boxes after material design.
+And all of the icons are [material design icons](https://material.io/tools/icons/?style=baseline) that I've run through [SVGOMG](https://jakearchibald.github.io/svgomg/) to save on download size.
 However, there are a couple of additional principles to which I adhere.

 #### Network Optimism